Indications for Dental Implants

 Although most people start losing permanent teeth when they get older, dental implants can be appropriate for replacing a missing tooth or teeth at any age.
 People can lose teeth due to severe decay, injury, or accident.

 Dental implants are typically used in the following situations:

-- Replacement of one or more missing teeth.
+- To replace one or more missing teeth.

-- Support of a non-removable “bridge” to replace multiple teeth.
+- To provide support for a non-removable “bridge” to replace multiple teeth.

-- Support of a removable full or partial denture.
+- To provide support for a full or partial denture.

-- Bone Loss.
-The loss of bone tissue is common for individuals with missing teeth or periodontal disease.
-However, if the loss is not too severe, dental implants can still successfully attach permanently to the remaining bone.
-In more extreme cases, bone grafting may be considered to provide enough support for the dental implant restoration.
+- Bone loss.
+Loss of bone tissue is common in individuals with missing teeth or periodontal disease.
+If the jaw hasn’t lost too much bone density, dental implants can still permanently integrate with the remaining bone.
+In more extreme cases, we can consider bone grafting to provide the needed support for dental implant restoration.

-- Existing Dental Work, such as dentures.
-Implant dentistry can replace removable bridges and can also be used to stabilize dentures, providing comfort and stability with no slipping or sliding.
+- Existing dental work.
+Implant dentistry can replace dental bridges that aren’t permanent.
+Implants can also be used to stabilize dentures, providing comfort and stability with no slipping or sliding.

-- Existing Medical Conditions.
-Although chronic diseases like diabetes or high blood pressure may require extra precautions, if you can have routine dental treatment, you can generally have dental implants placed.
+- Existing medical conditions.
+Although our patients with chronic conditions like diabetes or high blood pressure may require extra precautions, most of our patients who can have routine dental treatment done can generally have dental implants placed.

 - Smoking.
-Simply put, smoking lowers the success rate of implant dentistry.
-A consultation with Dr. West in the Boulder – Lafayette, Colorado area will determine whether a smoker might still be a viable candidate for dental implants.
+Smoking often lowers the success rate of implant dentistry.
+A consultation with Dr. Johns or Dr. West in the Lafayette, Colorado area can help us determine whether a smoker might still be a viable candidate for dental implants.